-FTSG meeting attendees: Adam Boxer, M.D.; Irene Litvan, M.D.; Yolande Pijnenburg, M.D. and Niels Daniel Prins, M.D.
-Ph.D. we are not asking study sponsors to do the impossible," said Dr. Mike Gold of Allon Therapeutics.
+FTSG meeting attendees: Adam Boxer, M.D.; Irene Litvan, M.D.; Yolande Pijnenburg, M.D. and Niels Daniel Prins, M.D., Pb.D. we are not asking study sponsors to do the impossible," said Dr. Mike Gold of Allon Therapeutics.
 A final expert panel convened at the end of the meeting to sum up over all messages.
 Dr. Jim Kupiec of Pfizer pointed out that most drugs fail either because the company has rushed into development without first determining that the drug really does work, or because the study design is faulty: the drug was tested in the wrong population for the wrong length of time or the wrong measurements were used.
 Dr. Yao suggested that the FDA would help work through concerns with applicants and admonished the group not to skip steps because it hurts in the long run: "Fast doesn't always equal efficient," she cautioned.
 The meeting concluded with participants, including those from the FDA, planning to publish a paper on the key findings that would be available to guide any group planning a clinical trial in FTD.
 "We are extremely pleased with the level of engagement from all parties during this meeting," said Susan Dickinson, AFTD executive director.
 "We will work hard to keep everyone at the table so we can proceed wisely and efficiently toward definitive clinical trials for our patients."
-Mountains (continued from page 1) On April 11, 2012, Deanna left New York City for the rugged terrain of Nepal.
-Over the course of 15 days, she trekked to a height of 17,000 feet to the base camp of Mt.
-Everest, the world's tallest mountain.
-Here's what she had to say about that experience.
-AFTD: Why did you choose to climb Everest?

-DA: To me, Everest represents conquering the impossible.
-I've always believed that if you think you can do something, you will succeed.
-But if you think you can't, you will inevitably fail.
-Successfully making it to Everest Base Camp is synonymous to what I envision for FTD -- to one day conquer it and find effective treatments, and ultimately a cure, so no family will have to endure what mine has.
-AFTD: How did you prepare for the long, difficult climb?
-DA: Most people who do Everest aren't fortunate to have the benefit of altitude training prior to hiking in the Himalayas, so you have to make sure you are as fit as possible.
-I prepared by spending a lot of time at the gym, doing several spin classes a week, running and other c a r d i o , working with a trainer to improve my flexibility and mobility, and my overall hip strength.
-From a physically fit t Deanna Angello at Base Camp, Mt.
-Everest perspective, I felt great most of the trip, but it was the mental aspect and the effects of altitude sickness that wore me down, but certainly did not knock me out!
+AFTD and other cardio, working with a trainer to improve my flexibility and mobility, and my overall hip strength.
+From а physically

+Deanna Angello at Base Camp, Mt.
+Everest fit perspective, I felt great most of the trip, but it was the mental aspect and the effects of altitude sickness that wore me down, but certainly did not knock me out!
 AFTD: What was the climb like?
 Was it what you expected?
 DA: This is the hardest thing I've done in my life.
-Triathlons and marathons challenge me in a different way than Everest (continued on page 10) Donations Honor Loved Ones Gifts received from February 1 - May 31, 2012 In Honor Of:
+Triathlons and marathons challenge me in a different way than Everest (continued on page 10) Gifts received from February 1 - May 31, 2012 Donations Honor Loved Ones In Honor Of:

-Betty Almeida Uchu Amenomori Deanna Angello Michael Angello Jim Baity Trish Bellwoar John Berkley Sandra Bishop Eric Blomberg Pat Boorman Nancy J. Bresky Suzanne Broudy Bill Brown James D. Buchanan Greg Budd Jeremy Chaney Beatrice Childs Larry Cline Ann Cobey Ronald Duncan
+Betty Almeida Uchu Amenomori Deanna Angello Michael Angello Jim Baity Trish Bellwoar John Berkley Sandra Bishop Eric Blomberg Pat Boorman Nancy J. Bresky Suzanne Broudy Bill Brown James D. Buchanan Greg Budd Jeremy Chaney Beatrice Childs Larry Cline Ann Cobey Ronald Duncan Mary Einhorn Lisa Galgay Vicki Glandon Bruce Griffith Alice Guiney Hal Harrison William S. Jeremiah Mary Joyce Hannah Kamin Peg Kennedy Alan Keough Carole D. Kipp Kwong S. Lee Arnette Lester Susan Marcus Elayne Marmon Margaret "Bunny" McMurrer Ryan McMurrer Robin Mellor Lois Miller Richard Miller Kendall Mudry Donald Murphy Larry Olivieri Carol Orlando Charles W. Pasic Joey Pate Kathy Peavey Justin Peavey Jim Piefer Tom Rickles Matthew Rosen Betsy Rossi Hedy Lamar Santana Nicole Savini Russell Schubert Jan Schuller Dave Scaggs Paula Scott Henry Shaver David Shenker Roberta Sitler Dr. Robert Szakonyi Steve Tipton Karen Traxler Richard W. Tucker Enna Vella Mr. Westerman R. David Westmoreland Judy Windhorst Michelle Wolfe Daniel Wolfram Daniel Woolsey In Memory Of:

-Mary Einhorn

-Vicki Glandon

-Bruce Griffith

-Alice Guiney

-Hal Harrison

-William S. Jeremiah

-Lisa Galgay

-Mary Joyce

-Hannah Kamin

-Peg Kennedy

-Alan Keough

-Carole D. Kipp

-Kwong S. Lee

-Arnette Lester

-Susan Marcus

-Elayne Marmon

-Margaret "Bunny"

-Margaret "Bunny" McMurrer

-Ryan McMurrer Robin Mellor Lois Miller Richard Miller Kendall Mudry Donald Murphy Larry Olivieri Carol Orlando Charles W. Pasic

-Joey Pate

-Kathy Peavey

-Justin Peavey

-Jim Piefer

-Tom Rickles

-Matthew Rosen

-Betsy Rossi

-Hedy Lamar Santana Nicole Savini Jackie Schneider Russell Schubert Jan Schuller Dave Scaggs Paula Scott Henry Shaver David Shenker Roberta Sitler Dr. Robert Szakonyi Steve Tipton

-Karen Traxler Richard W. Tucker Enna Vella Mr. Westerman

-R. David Westmoreland Judy Windhorst Michelle Wolfe Daniel Wolfram Daniel Woolsey

-In Memory Of: